 4. Flexible framework respected by all creators

-5. Cohesive sonic brand footprint across touchpoints
+5. Cohesive Sonic Identity footprint across touchpoints

 6. Long-term executive commitment

-The biggest threat to a high-performance sonic Identity?
+The biggest threat to a high-performance Sonic Identity?
 A new CMO.
 And there are 2 kinds of CMOs.
 One will consider all the brand assets and will support the ones that build brand equity, while the other will try to infuse her or his thumbprint in each of them.